algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/applications/app_spec/arc32/index.md

 Bases: `enum.IntFlag`

-Describes the type of calls a method can be used for based on {py:class}\`algosdk.transaction.OnComplete\` type
+Describes the type of calls a method can be used for based on {py:class}\`algosdk.transaction.OnApplicationComplete\` type

 #### NEVER *= 0*